What is Dragon Fruit & How to Eat It?

 We were shopping in a relatively new grocery store that has opened in Houston recently called Sprouts.
 I spotted dragon fruits for sale at $4.99 a pound.
 We decided that it would be fun to buy one and see what it tasted like.

-Fortunately there was a customer in line at the checkout stand behind us that advised us what to do with it.
-She told us that what she does is to slice the fruit in half and simply scoop out the flesh with a spoon and eat it that way.
+Fortunately, there was a customer in line at the checkout stand behind us who advised us what to do with it.
+She told us that what she does is to slice the fruit in half and just scoop out the flesh with a spoon and eat it that way.
 We were grateful for her advice.
-The lady was of Asian descent and mentioned that the ones grown in her part of the world tasted sweeter than what we typically acquire here in Houston.
+The lady was of Asian descent.
+She mentioned that the dragon fruit grown in her part of the world tasted sweeter than what we typically acquire here in Houston.

 The taste of the dragon fruit is very mild.
 It had a texture reminiscent of a soft melon or kiwi berry.
 It was full of tiny seeds similar in size to a poppy seed but with little flavor.